Update as of November 2nd 2020

 Following developments at a national level, with Covid regulations being continuously reviewed by the Government, we have again updated our guidance which comes into effect from November 5th.

-Due to current government regulations and advice we regret to say that we are no longer accepting visitors to The Grange and the Court, unless they are a part of a resident’s support bubble (limited to 1 person) or are delivering essential care.
-We will also be unable to accept any visitors to The Lodge although window visits can be allowed.
-Exceptions can be made if someone is receiving palliative care.
-In which case please contact the Lodge on 01772 625 000 to discuss arrangements.
+For The Grange and The Court we regret to say that we are no longer accepting visitors unless they are a part of a resident’s support bubble (limited to 1 person) or are delivering essential care.

 Residents should continue to follow the latest Government and Public Health England guidance on coronavirus (COVID-19).
 Visit www.gov.uk

 If you live at Buckshaw Retirement Village and have been advised to self-isolate, please let a member of staff know.
 If you have been advised to self-isolate and you have an appointment booked with our maintenance team, please speak to a member of staff to rearrange the appointment.
 If a member of staff is not immediately available, please contact Reception on 01772 678700 or 600 internal.
 We request that residents adhere to social distancing guidelines where possible.
 Many of our buildings contain multiple households and shared areas, so this will help to reduce the risk of transmission for all residents and staff.